 There are 118,000 corporate alumni LinkedIn groups, including 98 percent of the Fortune 500s.
-LinkedIn is a phenomenal way for institutions to, with a simple email blast, invite their former employees to stay connected.
+LinkedIn is a phenomenal way for institutions to invite their former employees to stay connected.
 What’s more, the company logo gets slapped right on all the members’ profile pages.
 Free marketing!

 But while LinkedIn is many things, it is not a great forum for large groups to network in a meaningful way.
 You can conduct searches within the group but you can’t really engage with the search results in a way thats relevant to you.
 Joining a group on LinkedIn is valuable but how does one connect when there are thousands within the one group?

 With Millennials set to hold 12-15 jobs in their lifetimes, and the cost of re-hiring a former employee 1/3 to 2/3 the cost of hiring anew, corporations around the globe are realising the importance of leveraging their alumni networks.
 Gone are the days when leaving a company is a strike against you; now it’s, “Sure, go out and acquire additional skills, contacts and experience on someone else’s dime, and then come back.”

 Many companies do recognise the value of their alumni as recruiters, referrals, boomerang employees, new business opportunities, corporate intelligence officers and brand ambassadors.
 It really needs to be part and parcel of an offboarding strategy.
 Some companies even have a dedicated Alumni Director to work specifically in this area of the employee lifecycle.

 And fewer still have built a technology platform to host their alumni networks.
 One such company is Citigroup.